Last updated in admin: 2020601 MAB

 Hypertension damages blood vessels and promotes kidney failure.
 In a rodent model of hypertension, berberine administration delayed the onset and reduced the severity of hypertension by reducing angiotensin II and aldosterone (hormones that elevate blood pressure).
 The compound also reduced levels of proinflammatory cytokines, such as interleukin (IL)-6, IL-17, and IL-23, which drive blood vessel and kidney damage.
 Similarly, berberine promoted aortic relaxation in isolated mice aortas, induced relaxation of mice vascular smooth muscle cells in culture, and lowered systemic blood pressure in hypertensive mice.
 These effects were attributed to suppression of the transient receptor potential vanilloid 4 channel – a protein that plays roles in vascular function, among others.

-Congestive heart failure is the end stage of heart disease.
-The potential role for berberine in treating congestive heart failure was observed in a rat model when high doses of the compound improved several markers of cardiac function, including left ventricular end-diastolic pressure – the amount of blood in the heart's left ventricle (a measure of the risk of subsequent heart failure).
+Congestive heart failure is typically described as the end stage of heart disease.
+The potential role for berberine in treating congestive heart failure was observed in a rat model, when high doses of the compound improved several markers of cardiac function, including left ventricular end-diastolic pressure – the amount of blood in the heart's left ventricle and a measure of the risk of subsequent heart failure.

 Clinical trials are needed to fully elucidate the cardiovascular benefits of berberine in humans.